Nene-Okike/ansible-config-mgt/Project11.md

  ![ansibleversion](ansibleversion.png)

- Note they python version that was installed because ansible runs on python
+ Note the python version that was installed because ansible runs on python

  4. Configure Jenkins build job to save your repository content every time you make a new commit.
  -Create a new Freestyle project "projectansible" in Jenkins and using the URL of the ‘ansible-config-mgt’ repository.